Skate (song): Composition

 Musically, "Skate" is a disco, funk and R&B song.
 The song starts as "a high-drama anthem of stormy betrayal" and evolves "into a sunburst of roller-disco elation with a melody that could've owned any summer during the [President Gerald Ford] administration".
-Its instrumentation includes "rhythmic guitars, glockenspiel, Latin percussion, back-talking string section and the rising bridge" with a late '70's sound, as well as congas.
+Its instrumentation includes "rhythmic guitars, glockenspiel, Latin percussion, back-talking string section and the rising bridge" with a late '70s sound, as well as congas.
 "Skate" is described as a "horny track", due to its lyrics; .Paak sings at one point; "If being fine was a crime, girl, they'd lock your lil' fine ass up in a tower".

-"Skate" was composed in the key of D minor with a tempo of 112 beats per minute.
-The singers' vocal ranges span from the a low note of D4 to a high note of F6. .Paak "coos, booty-struck", on the later verses.
+Sheet music for "Skate" is in the key of D minor with a tempo of 112 beats per minute.
+Paak "coos, booty-struck", on the later verses.
 On the bridge, Mars croons, while .Paak "opens up to the love interest" with a "raspy delivery".
 Silk Sonic shows "vintage vocal exhortations".
 The song's lyrics discuss roller skating, and are an invitation for young women to a dance floor.

 "Skate" has been described as a "silky-smooth jam" and "groovy".
 Daniel Peters from NME described the track as "smooth and blissed" with Mars' and .Paak's vocals "harmonising on its upbeat refrain".
 Jason Lipshutz from Billboard called the song an "uptempo, beach-ready single".
 Lars Brandle, also writing for Billboard, said "Skate" has a "funky throwback '70s vibe".
 In a similar view, Scott Croker of Idolator said Silk Sonic issued "another dose of '70s nostalgia", describing the track as "a funky smooth tune".
 Clash's Robin Murray said the single was inspired by 1970s soul-funk and shares "a blissful, sunshine feel, tapping into that uplifting West Coast feeling".
 Charu Shina of Vulture also said the track was inspired by 1970s music and called it a "kind of smooth, funky summer jam".
 Consequence's staff and Mary Siroky described "Skate" as a "flashy, '70s jam" and an "euphoric groove with an absolutely unstoppable string section".

 Lipshutz compared "Skate" to Mars's 2013 track "Treasure".
 Variety's Jem Aswad compared its sound to the "disco-era acts like Tavares and mid-tempo tracks from the Saturday Night Fever soundtrack [(1977)]".
 Jon Pareles of The New York Times said the song is a tentative of "recreating the sounds and structures of the era when 1970s soul melted into disco".
 Similarly, Sophie Caraan from Hypebeast said the duo take "structural cues from the smooth tunes of the '70s, adding layers of their harmonic vocals to pay homage" to the decade.
 Hot Press's Pat Carty said "Skate" sounds like a track produced by Gamble and Huff that could have been "included on a Car Wash sequel soundtrack".